hantsy/spring-reactive-sample/docs/security/form.md

----
-title: Form based authentication
-parent: Spring Security
-nav_order: 6
----

 # Form based authentication

 Form based authentication is the simple approach to protect web pages.

 By default Spring security detects the request content type and decide if it should be authenticated by a login form.